A TORRE / THE TOWER (2015)

 In collaboration with Christoph Both-Asmus

-Maybe Kolja’s experiment of merging his body (human) with the tree (nature) venturing into a border zone between the earth and the sky is due to his purity of spirit, to the grandeur of the idiots, or the foolishness of the mystics; or is it all this together?
-Maybe it is a symptom of the enlightened – or simply an elaborated suicide.
+Maybe Kolja’s experiment of merging his human body with a natural tree, venturing into a border zone between the earth and the sky, is due to his purity of spirit, to the grandeur of the idiots, or the foolishness of the mystics; or is it all this together?
+Maybe it is a symptom of the enlightened—or simply an elaborate suicide.

 Lamaland